SRJPE/JPE-datasets/scripts/deer-creek-adult-holding-survey/deer-creek-adult-holding-1986-1996-qc-checklist.md

 **Other Notes:**

-1/ In 1989 the section from Hwy 32 to Lower Falls was omitted from the indicator reach.
-Fro 1992 through 1996, an average of 2% of the total salmon observed were in the omitted section: hwy 32 to lower falls.
+In 1989 the section from Hwy 32 to Lower Falls was omitted from the indicator reach.
+From 1992 to 1996, an average of 2% of the total salmon observed were in the omitted section: hwy 32 to lower falls.
 This leaves 29% of the salmon holding in the reduced indicator reach.

 **Data Contact:** [Matt Johnson](mailto:Matt.Johnson@wildlife.ca.gov)